 EASE OF USE

-There are no surprises here.
-If you want a regular cup of coffee, you insert the k-cup, push the coffee button, choose desired cup size and press the K button to brew.
+To make a regular cup of coffee, insert one regular k-cup, push the coffee button, choose desired cup size and press the K button to brew.
+It’s just like using any other k-cup brewer.
 You also have the option for a stronger brew by pushing the “strong” button.

 To make a latte or a cappuccino, add fresh milk up to the cappuccino/latte line and select frothing mode.
-Next, insert the k-cup and choose the latte&capp option and press the large K button to brew.
-When you’re done, quickly rinse the pitcher with hot water and mild detergent, or put it in the dishwasher.
+Then, insert the k-cup and choose the latte&capp option and press the large K button to brew.

 For an iced latte, fill a pitcher with fresh milk and press cold froth.
 Brew one k-cup at latte&capp setting directly over ice and add frothed milk.

-The brewer uses all standard Keurig k-cups – Keurig branded and non-branded.
-You can use any of your favorite k-cups (use dark roasted k-cups for the best result), plus they now offer a few espresso roast k-cups.
+The brewer uses all standard Keurig k-cups – Keurig branded and non-branded and you can use any of your favorite k-cup flavors.
+For the best tasting coffee with the Shot option, I recommend using strong, dark roasted k cups.
+They also have a few espresso style k cups:

 The K-Cafe is compatible with universal Keurig reusable k-cup, so you can brew your own coffee.
 The machine is not compatible with Rivo pods, Vue cups, k-carafe pods, Nespresso or Verismo pods.